wizardkingrabbit/ChatInterpreter/README.txt

 > a module to test codes before practical use in one of the modules.

 Folders:
+  demo
+  > folder which holds demonstration notebook and needed data.

   > These folders are mainly used to hold json or pkl files of clips and other data.

   Chatjsonfiles
   > Folder to store json files downloaded from Twitch Downloader.